karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/UserHasPermissionGroupApiInterface/deleteUserHasPermissionGroupByUserIds.md

-UserHasPermissionGroupApiInterface::deleteUserHasPermissionGroupByUserIds — Deletes the userHasPermissionGroup rows identified by the given user_user_ids.
+UserHasPermissionGroupApiInterface::deleteUserHasPermissionGroupByUserIds — Deletes the user has permission group rows identified by the given user_ids.